 However, web deploy has severe limitations regarding scalability, lack of WAN optimization, and user-friendliness, mainly due to its client-server style architecture.

 This is where Resilio Connect thrives with its peer-to-peer architecture, centralized management console, automation through scripting, and WAN optimization features.
-The speed of synchronization across a growing number of endpoints is phenomenal, making Resilio Connect a superior alternative to Microsoft Web Deploy without a doubt.
+The speed of synchronization across a growing number of endpoints is phenomenal, making Resilio Platform a superior alternative to Microsoft Web Deploy without a doubt.

 Background and overview of Microsoft Web Deploy